Driving Gravel Roads

 - Increase following distance.
 Even if the visibility is good and the road is hard-packed, stay at least six seconds behind other vehicles.
 Increase this distance when conditions are less than perfect.
 This reduces the danger from a cloud of dust obscuring vision or flying rocks damaging headlights and windshields.

 Be ready for skids.
 A vehicle can become difficult to handle in heavy gravel.
 If the vehicle starts to skid, remove the cause of the skid by releasing your accelerator or brakes.
 As you release them, look where you want to go, steer the vehicle in this direction.
-If the tires on one side of the vehicle go off the pavement, do not immediately turn the wheel to try to get back on the pavement.
-Let your foot off the gas and steer the car so it follows the edge of the pavement.
+If the tires on one side of the vehicle go off the road edge, do not immediately turn the wheel to try to get back on the road.
+Let your foot off the gas and steer the car so it follows the edge of the road.
 Slowly turn the steering wheel to gradually guide the tire back to the road.